What Is the Minimum Age to Be an Authorized User on a Credit Card?

 How Does Being an Authorized User Affect Your Credit Score?

 If you’re new to credit or want to rebuild your credit, becoming an authorized user on another person’s credit card account can help.
-As an authorized user on a credit card, your credit score can be positively impacted when the account and its activity are reported to the credit bureaus.
+As an authorized user on a credit card, your credit score can be positively impacted when the account and its activity are managed well and reported to the credit bureaus.
 The card’s activity is still also reported under the primary account holder’s credit profile, in addition to yours.

 Being an authorized user does have its share of responsibilities.
 You’ll want to make sure to maintain responsible credit card habits as an authorized user to help your credit, as well as to avoid adversely impacting the primary account holder’s credit.